What we do

 The Branch operates a neutering voucher scheme and can offer substantial financial help towards the cost of neutering/spaying for anyone in receipt of state/Council benefits.
 These vouchers can be obtained from the Charity Shop in Derby on production of proof of benefit or low income (less than £15,000 pa)

 It is vital that we encourage people to neuter and spay their pets in order to reduce the vast numbers of unwanted cats and kittens in the Derby and district area.

-The Branch is blessed with not one but two charity shops; one at 31 Wardwick, Derby, and the other at Institute Buildings, North End, Wirksworth, the income from which forms the cornerstone of the welfare work we do.
+The Branch has a charity shop at 31 Wardwick, Derby, the income from which forms the cornerstone of the branch activities.

 Donations of quality used clothing, bric-a-brac etc are always welcome.

 The Branch intends to continue to expand and maintain its status as a caring and concerned charity with an excellent record of achievement.

 You can help us achieve our aims by either becoming a member and/or becoming an active welfare volunteer